FBW23/deployment-guide/README.md

 we typically outsource as variables into an .env file

 - Created an .env file
+  - Important: You need to store it in your main folder!
+Not inside src folder
   - Every entry has the format: KEY=VALUE (without quotes!)
+  - Important: All KEYs need to start with REACT_APP_
+    - e.g. REACT_APP_MY_API_URL
+  - All keys without that prefix will get ignored by the React build

-- Usage in React: process.env.KEY
+- Usage of your Env Variables in your React code: process.env.KEY

 Most prominent use case: Outsource URL of API